ashishbhatt210/Excel-Clone/README.md

 Hi folks,

-This is a Clone App of Microsoft Excel with various similar features.
+This is a Clone App of Microsoft Excel with various similar features in it.

 we've Used **JQuery**, **HTML** and **CSS** for UI and adding functionalities to App.